 Triggers

-Mechanism one: endolymph pressure (Meniere's)
+Hypothesis one: inner-ear fluid pressure (Meniere's)

-Mechanism two: trigeminovascular sensitisation (Vestibular Migraine)
+Hypothesis two: migraine-pathway sensitisation (Vestibular Migraine)

-What pressure doesn't do
+What pressure is not

 Get a heads-up before the next drop